jh85/pentomino/README.md

 # Polyomino Puzzle

+For Pentomino, the code outputs the total number of solutions for the given board.
+However, for Hexomino and the larger polyominoes, since it is impossible to count all the solutions, the code stops and outputs as soon as it finds the first solution.

 **Backtracking**: According to [WikiPedia's Backtracking page](https://en.wikipedia.org/wiki/Backtracking)
 > Backtracking is a class of algorithms for finding solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.

 I used [Ethnum](https://crates.io/crates/ethnum)'s U256 for the bitmap, so the current backtracking code does not work on large boards with more than 256 cells.
+If you use u64 for the bitmap, the current code runs a little faster.

 **Dancing Links**: To solve polyomino puzzles as exact cover problems, [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) is used.
 According to [Dancing Links](https://doi.org/10.48550/arXiv.cs/0011047),
 > My purpose is to discuss an extremely simple technique that deserves to be better known.
 Suppose x points to an element of a doubly linked list; let L[x] and R[x] point to the predecessor and successor of that element.
 Then the operations